Airbus Zephyr: Zephyr 8/S

 In February 2016, the UK Ministry of Defence purchased two Zephyr 8 planes.
 In August 2016, a third was purchased.

 In 2016, a twin-tailed Zephyr T variant, providing a maritime surveillance and communications capability, was scheduled for flight testing in 2018.

 In summer 2018, for its maiden flight from Arizona, the Zephyr S remained aloft for 25 days 23 hours 57 minutes, nearly twice as long as the previous record flight of 14 days set by its predecessor.

 By October 2021, it had flown 2,435 hours.

 On 15 June 2022, the Zephyr S took off in Arizona, venturing for the first time into international airspace and over water.
 On 19 August, the plane was lost over the Arizona desert after a flight time of 64 days.
 It covered 56,000 km over the southern United States, the Gulf of Mexico, and South America.

 The aircraft was lost when one engine component (redesigned since) failed in an unusual high-altitude storm turbulence at 17 km.

 By early 2023, Airbus planned to launch operations from the end of 2024 with around 18 aircraft.

 By 2034, a 1,000 aircraft constellation could cover 2.9 billion people, and would provide emergency 4G/5G following natural disasters.

 The larger Zephyr variant, with twice the payload capacity, is expected for 2026.

 Commercial services

 In January 2023, the Aalto HAPS company was set up by Airbus to sell its mobile connectivity and earth observation services.

-In June 2024, a Japanese consortium led by NTT Docomo and Space Compass committed to invest USD$100m in AALTO to commercialise connectivity HAPS services in Asia, targeting a 2026 introduction.
+In June 2024, a Japanese consortium led by NTT Docomo and Space Compass committed to invest USD100m in AALTO to commercialise connectivity HAPS services in Asia, targeting a 2026 introduction.